-A single harvest crop, with a short season, garlic scapes punctuate the two May bank holidays and bring a fresh flavour to our plates and smiles to our faces.
-By mid to late June our entire crop has been devoured by; our own restaurant on the farm, professional chefs across the country and by home-cooks locally or purchased by farm shops and delis across the South of England.
+A single harvest crop, with short season garlic scapes punctuate the two May bank holidays and bring a fresh flavour to our plates and smiles to our faces.
+By mid to late June our entire crop has been devoured by our own restaurant on the farm, professional chefs across the country and by home-cooks locally or purchased by farm shops and delis across the South of England.

 - Maximising scape flavour

 AND THE WINNER IS.

 1st Place - Oliver Gladwin, Stabbed elephant garlic scapes, lardo, Brocken hazlenuts, white balsamic butter dressing, shaved radish.

 Many thanks to Andrew Stephen from The Sustainable Restaurant Association, which we are very proud to be members of, for coordinating this entry.